 The Physiologus: A Source

 Therefore, our artists based their illuminations mostly on descriptions found in books.
-Their most important source was a 2nd century AD (CE) Greek book entitled the Physiologus.
+Their most important source was a 2nd-century CE Greek book entitled the Physiologus.
 In the Physiologus, the pelican feeds her young with her own blood, the phœnix rises from its own ashes, etc. They were symbols before entering bestiaries.
 Authors of bestiaries also borrowed from Isidore of Seville‘s (c.
 560 – 4 April 636) Etymologiae or Origins.
-Finally, there were learned books on animals, books written by historians.
+Finally, although they may not have been accurate, there were books on animals written by historians.
 The main ones are listed in From Bestiaries to… Harry Potter.

 Encyclopædia Britannica Inc., 2013.
 Web.
 21 Feb.
 2013